kirbysayshi/vash/README.md

 # Express Support

 A basic example can be found in [test/vash.express.js](vash/tree/master/test/vash.express.js).
+A more advanced example is available at [vash-express-example](https://github.com/kirbysayshi/vash-express-example).

 # Vash as a View Engine